Dr. Mozammel Haque

 Trials for the injustices

-Dr. Marcus then mentioned about the requirement of justice for those who persecuted atrocities.
+Dr. Braybrooke then mentioned about the requirement of justice for those who persecuted atrocities.
 He said, “To what extent, does justice require the prosecution of those who perpetrated the atrocities – as for example the Nuremberg trials.
-More recently, in Rwanda, following the genocide, more than 120,000 people were detained and accused of hearing criminal responsibility for their participation in the killings.
-To deal with such an overwhelming number of perpetrators, a judicial response was pursued on three levels: First by the International Criminal Tribunal for Rwanda.”
+More recently, in Rwanda, after 1994, more than 120,000 people were detained and accused of criminal responsibility for their participation in the killings.
+To deal with such an overwhelming number of perpetrators, a judicial response was pursued including by the International Criminal Tribunal for Rwanda.”

 Dr. Marcus also mentioned about the Liberian Commission and South Africa.
 He said, “The Liberian Commission recognised that prosecution is desirable to foster genuine national reconciliation and combat impunity, but allowed for amnesty in some circumstances, especially for children and for individuals admitting their wrongs, speaking truthfully and expressing remorse.
 A trial expresses public horror – may be it acts as a deterrent, but does it purge or perpetuate the memory?
 In South Africa, a person who made a full confession was freed from criminal or civil liability.
 Tutu has insisted that ‘public exposure and humiliation’ was a big price for the perpetrator to pay.
 Others more cynically have said it was a price worth paying.”